Winston Cowie: Author

 Cowie writes about the history of New Zealand – early European exploration and the New Zealand Land Wars.
 He has written five books: Conquistador Puzzle Trail; Nueva Zelanda, un puzzle histórico: tras la pista de los conquistadores españoles; A Flame Flickers in the Darkness; Greenstone Trail; and Flames Flicker.
 His most notable work is Conquistador Puzzle Trail which is also available in Spanish and was added to Te Ara the online encyclopaedia of New Zealand as a source on the theory that the Spanish or Portuguese may have been the first Europeans to discover New Zealand.
 The New Zealand Māori were the original inhabitants - Cowie's books are about the European voyages of exploration and discovery.

 Cowie assesses the Spanish theories that Juan Fernández (1576-1578) or the San Lesmes (1525-1526) of the Loaísa expedition voyaged to New Zealand pre-Abel Tasman – as proposed by Chilean historian Jose Torobio Medina and Australian researcher Robert Adrian Langdon in The Lost Caravel respectively.
-Cowie concludes that these Spanish voyages ‘may have’’ occurred with more evidence required to prove that they conclusively did.
+Cowie concludes that these Spanish voyages may have occurred with more evidence required to prove that they conclusively did.

-Cowie’s original research included interviews with elderly residents of the Pouto Peninsula – oral tradition which included stories of shipwrecks, intermarriage between wrecked sailors and local Maori, artefacts being found and reburied, and early settlers describing local Maori as having red hair and complexions similar to the Portuguese and Spaniards.
-He concludes that the San Lesmes may have been wrecked on Baylys Brach, Northland, New Zealand and may be buried under the sand there - with more research needed to take the theory from possibility to probability.
+Cowie's original research included interviews with elderly residents of the Pouto Peninsula – oral tradition which included stories of shipwrecks, intermarriage between wrecked sailors and local Maori, artefacts being found and reburied, and early settlers describing local Maori as having red hair and complexions similar to the Portuguese and Spaniards.
+He concludes that the San Lesmes may have been wrecked on Baylys Beach, Northland, New Zealand and may be buried under the sand there - with more research needed to take the theory from possibility to probability.
 Local oral tradition and ethnographic evidence supports this theory.
-Part of Cowie’s research involved investigating the date of the large Pohutukawa tree at the La Coruna Police Station, endemic to New Zealand.
+Part of Cowie's research involved investigating the date of the large Pohutukawa tree at the La Coruna Police Station, endemic to New Zealand.
 Cowie through the generosity of the late master carver Kerry Strongman, gifted the tree a greenstone taonga representative of the links between Spain and New Zealand.